Mags713/HybridProject_2026/README.md

 &emsp;<ins>Usage:</ins>
 - The process takes:
->- Folder of VCF files + File of Sample x Population -> Genotyped VCF files for PCA
+  - > Folder of VCF files + File of Sample x File Location -> Genotyped VCF files for PCA
+   - For example of sample list needed see: *SampleList.txt*
 - You should also check the calls and versions for required modules (SamTools and GATK, I used GATK ver.
 4.5.0.0-GCCcore-12.3.0-Java-17)
 - To run the script put the following into commmand line: